Team Updates

 To avoid this, keep status updates and weekly meetings regular, and make them mandatory for team members.
 This isn’t just for authority’s sake – if everyone takes team updates seriously, they’ll be more productive and shorter as a result.

 Make sure to showcase to team members why status updates are important and how they contribute to overall productivity.
-By holding regular and efficient team updates, you’ll cut down on other meetings and everyone will benefit.
+By holding efficient and regular updates, you’ll cut down on other meetings and everyone will benefit.

 Hold informal team events